-10.2.7.
+- 10.2.7.
 A fastener is a steel bolt that is not part of a member, with at least one steel nut that is not part of a member.
-The specified bolts and nuts usually are available in hardware stores.

-10.2.8.
-The bolt in a fastener must be no more than three-inch nominal length (bottom of head to end) with a hexagonal head, and it must have the configuration and dimensions of a "cap screw grade 2," "cap screw grades 5 and 8," "A307 bolt," "A325 and A490 structural bolt", or "hex tap bolt" illustrated on http://www.purchasepartners.com/fastenerspecs.htm.
-Bolts must not be mechanically altered or modified in any manner.
-They may be painted.
+The specified bolts and nuts usually are available in hardware stores. - 10.2.8.
+The bolt in a fastener must be no more than three-inch nominal length (bottom of head to end) with a hexagonal head, and it must have the configuration and dimensions of an A325 or A490 high-strength bolt or of a non-high-strength hex or heavy hex bolt as listed in Tables 7-15 and 7-20, respectively, of the Steel Construction Manual (AISC, thirteenth edition).
+Bolts shall not be mechanically altered or modified in any way but may be painted. - 10.2.9.

-10.2.9.
 The nuts in a fastener must match the bolt.
-That is, the nominal size (inside diameter) must be the same as that of the bolt and the threads of the nuts must engage the threads on the bolt and permit the nuts to be turned onto the bolt.
-Nuts must be solid, hexagonal, and have the configuration and dimensions of "finished hex nut grade 2," "finished hex nut grades 5 and 8," or "heavy hex nut" as illustrated on the web site cited in rule 10.2.8.
-Nuts must not be mechanically altered or modified in any manner.
-They may be painted.
+That is, the nominal size (inside diameter) must be the same as that of the bolt and the threads of the nuts must fully engage the threads on the bolt and permit the nuts to be turned onto the bolt.
+Nuts must be solid, hexagonal, and have the configuration and dimensions of an A563 nut or of a non-high-strength hex or heavy hex nut as listed in the tables cited in rule 10.2.8.
+Nuts must not be mechanically altered or modified in any way but may be painted. - 10.2.10.

-10.2.10.
 Nuts and bolts that connect the parts of a member but do not connect a member to other members are not considered to be fasteners and are not governed by rules 10.2.7, 10.2.8, and 10.2.9.

-Member-to-member Connections

-10.2.11.
-Each member must be connected directly to every member that it touches by at least one fastener installed during timed construction so that the connection cannot be taken apart without first turning and removing a nut from the bolt.

-10.2.12.
-The bolt must penetrate completely through a hole in each of the members that it connects.
-Dimension(s) of the hole must be small enough so that neither the head of the bolt specified in rule 10.2.8 nor the nut specified in rule 10.2.9 can pass through the hole.

-10.2.13 The bolt must fully engage the threads of its nuts.
-That is, the end of the bolt must extend beyond, or be flush with, the outer surface of the outermost nut.